saunakshrestha/eBookingHub/client/README.md

 # bookinGhar

 Bookinghar is a online reservation system.
-It is web based booking system
+It is web based booking system.

 ## Tech Stack